 Half the time, the mockup “sells” the freebie more than your actual text and design do.

 Offering a digital course is another great option, depending on your niche.
-I offer a free course as my freebie because it directly relates to my main product, the Six Figure Bloggers Blueprint course.
+I offer a free course as my freebie because it directly relates to my main product, my Do Six Figures Bootcamp course.